-The Science Behind a Drug Addiction Vaccine
+The Science Behind an Addiction Vaccine

-An anti-drug vaccine would induce an immune response that blocks the target drug from entering the brain.
+An anti-addiction vaccine would induce an immune response that blocks the target drug from entering the brain.
 The science here is if opioids, cocaine, or heroin cannot cross the blood-brain barrier, the user would not receive any type of high, reward or craving relief from taking an addictive substance.

-How a Vaccine Would Work
+How an Addiction Vaccine Would Work

-A vaccine would work in similar ways by eliminating the buzz or high of a substance.
+An anti-addiction vaccine would work in similar ways by eliminating the buzz or high of a substance.
 While not a “cure” for addiction, a vaccine could serve as a means to better prevent relapse after using Vivitrol and Buprenorphine during treatment to overcome initial cravings and withdrawal.

 As clinical trials continue, experts and researchers are optimistic about vaccines that could help fight addiction to drugs like opioids, heroin, cocaine and even alcohol.
 That’s because vaccines would be able to provide benefits, such as: